coingrig/coingrig-go-wallet/README.md

 # coingrig-go-wallet
-Go 👻 Crypto Wallet Generator
+Cross-platform 👻 Crypto Wallet Generator in Go

 Readme in progress...